-If the outcome of the Level One conference with the Campus Director is not to the student's or parent's satisfaction or the time for a response has expired, the student or parent may appeal the Level One decision to the Regional Director by filing the appeal notice in writing on a form provided by the school.
+If the outcome of the Level One conference with the Regional Director (or designee) is not to the student's or parent's satisfaction or the time for a response has expired, the student or parent may appeal the Level One decision to the Area Superintendent (or designee) by filing the appeal notice in writing on a form provided by the school.
+The appeal notice must include a copy of the Level One complaint, a copy of the Level One decision being appealed (if applicable), and a copy of any documents presented at the Level One conference.